 Metformin comes in two varieties: standard and extended release.
 Standard metformin is typically taken two or three times per day, either as a pill or a liquid, according to the U.S. National Library of Medicine.

 Metformin should always be taken with food to help reduce gastrointestinal (GI) side effects such as stomach pain or discomfort.
-Typically, the medication is taken with the first and last meal of the day.
+Typically, it's best to take standard metformin both in the morning and in the evening, such as with the first and last meal of the day.

 If you are taking a third dose, be sure to consult with your doctor about the best time to take it.

 Metformin HCL is metabolized slowly, over 24 hours, which helps reduce GI side effects.
-Metformin extended-release is often a good option for people who experience adverse GI symptoms with standard metformin.
+Metformin ER is often a good option for people who experience adverse GI symptoms with standard metformin.

 Metformin HCL should be taken at night, with food.
 Elizabeth Halprin, MD, clinical director of adult diabetes at Boston's Joslin Diabetes Center, explains why timing metformin HCL with the evening meal is so important.
 "In normal physiology, a person's liver often makes glucose overnight," she says.
 "So, it's not uncommon for a person to go to bed with a good blood glucose level and wake up with a higher one because their liver has been releasing sugar [all night]."